 Online Sinclair Calculator!

 If you’re just looking for a way to quickly calculate your Sinclair total, here is an excellent tool to use.
-It uses coefficients for the 2013-2016 Olympiad.
+It uses coefficients for the2017-2020 Olympiad.
 Original coding credit goes to thefitblog.net.
-I borrowed his code, updated the calculations to use current Sinclair coefficients, changed the styling to match my site, and checked a bunch of calculated values against the International Weightlifting Federation’s own calculator.
+I borrowed his code, updated the calculations to use current Sinclair coefficients, changed the styling to match my site, and checked a bunch of calculated values against the International Weightlifting Federation’s own reference tables.
 Enjoy!